What makes IT project governance different from normal project governance? And what are the barriers project managers face when running IT projects?

 - Risk Management: Ensuring the strategic objectives of the organisation are not jeopardized by potential IT project failure

-- Resource Management: Ensuring the optimization of IT resources
+- Resource Management: Ensuring thes of IT resources

 - Performance Measurement: Ensuring all stakeholders understand how IT investments and projects are contributing to the achievement of the organisation’s objectives.